HolmesProcessing/Holmes-Totem/src/main/scala/org/novetta/zoo/services/yara/README.md

 Copy `service.conf.example` to `service.conf` and fill in your own values.

 Build and start the docker container using the included Dockerfile.
-Since this container needs to have access to the sample files your need to run this contiainer with:
+Since this container needs to have access to the sample file, you need to run this contiainer with:

 `-v /tmp:/tmp:ro`

-This allow the container to access /tmp on the local file system in real-only mode.
+This allows the container to access /tmp on the local file system in read-only mode.